aubergine10/es6-altEgo/README.md

 Give your constructors and alter ego, allowing classes to be used as both a `constructor()` and a `function()`.

+* Tiny, <20 lines of code
+* Fast - practically no impact on performance
-Requires an ES6 environment that supports [`new.target`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new.target).
-It won't work in Internet Exploder.
+* Requires an ES6 environment with [`new.target`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new.target).
+* Won't work in IE, works great in all other browsers

 ## Why?

 So, I ran in to that issue where you can't invoke a `constructor()` as a normal function, it can only be used with `new`.

-After doing some refactoring, I realised I'd have to rewrite a bunch of documentation as well.
+After doing some refactoring, I realised I'd have to rewrite a bunch of documentation.
 That's where I snapped...

 ## The problem